Chiemsee

 Chiemsee ([ˈkiːmzeː]) is a freshwater lake in Bavaria, Germany, near Rosenheim.
 It is often called "the Bavarian Sea".
 The rivers Tiroler Achen and Prien flow into the lake from the south, and the river Alz flows out towards the north.
 The Alz flows into the Inn which then merges with the Danube.
 The Chiemsee is divided into the bigger, north section, in the northeast, called Weitsee, and the Inselsee, in the southwest.

 The Chiemgau, the region surrounding the Chiemsee, is a popular recreation area.

 Origin

 The Chiemsee was formed, like many other pre-alpine lakes, at the end of the last ice age about 10,000 years ago from a hollow carved out by a glacier (a Zungenbecken).
 Originally the lake covered an area of almost 240 sqkm, which is about three times its present area.
 Within 10,000 years its area had shrunk to around 80 sqkm.
 Before 1904 the water level was lowered by about a metre.
 As a result, large areas of dry land were reclaimed.

 Islands

-There are three main islands on the lake: Herreninsel ("gentlemen's island"), the largest, with an area of 238 ha; Frauenchiemsee, 15.5 ha, also called Fraueninsel ("ladies' island"); and uninhabited Krautinsel ("cabbage island"), 3.5 ha, called this name because in the Middle Ages it was cultivated with cabbages and other vegetables.
+There are three main islands on the lake: Herreninsel ("gentlemen's island"), the largest, with an area of 238 ha; Frauenchiemsee, 15.5 ha, also called Fraueninsel ("ladies' island"); and the uninhabited Krautinsel ("cabbage island"), 3.5 ha, called by this name because in the Middle Ages it was cultivated with cabbages and other vegetables.